Zenika/skillZ/README.md

 ### Launch the app

 Run the dev server using `npm run dev`.
-The application should be available at the URL specified in your .env.local file under `NEXT_PUBLIC_BASE_URL`.
+The application should be available at the URL specified in your .env file under `NEXT_PUBLIC_BASE_URL`.

 ### Generate local seeds